Buttery Wild Mushroom Pasta

 This post may contain affiliate links.
 Please read my disclosure policy.

-The long, wide noodles have the perfect chew and texture to pair with the buttery, tangy sauce, which is full of meaty mushrooms.
+I love to pair fettuccine with chunky sauces, like my hearty mushroom ragu.
+The long, wide noodles have the perfect chew and when the pasta is cooked to perfection, the texture is the best paired with the buttery, tangy sauce, which is full of meaty mushrooms.

-There’s something about the combination of pasta with mushrooms that feels elevated and special — maybe because it’s not the usual Italian-style red sauce.
+There’s something about the combination of a pile of different mushrooms that feels elevated and special, maybe because it’s not the usual Italian-style red sauce (case in point for another special dinner — this elevated wild mushroom risotto.

 Equipment